 Dartmouth schools held their first Arbor Day in May, when pupils planted some 30 shade-trees around their school buildings.
-(Probably the sole survivors are the old trees outside the Service Centre on the location shown in the picture on page 528.)
+(Probably the sole survivors are the old trees outside the Service Centre.)

 Local merchants formed a fund, and engaged livery-stable keeper George Turnbull to operate a one-horse watering-cart in order to alleviate the summer dust nuisance on downtown streets.